Safe Garage Door Service

 - Limit their visit to the garage only.
 If you would like to be in the garage during service, they will maintain a safe distance throughout their visit.

-- Wear masks and gloves and minimize unnecessary contact with objects and surfaces in and around the garage.
+- Wear masks at all times and minimize unnecessary contact with objects and surfaces in and around the garage.

 - Disinfect the wall button, keypad, emergency release handle and anything else that you might access after their visit.